 - 27.32.1 Speaking at Meetings.
-When a Member speaks at Full Council they must stand (if practicable) and address the meeting through the Chair.
+When a Member speaks at Full Council they may stand if they wish but the practicalities of the need to use the microphones can mean that to remain seating is likely to be more practicable).
+The meeting should be addressed through the Chair.
 If more than one Member signifies their intention to speak, the Chair will ask one to speak.
 Other Members must remain silent whilst a Member is speaking unless they wish to make a point of order or a point of personal explanation. - 27.32.2 Chair Speaking.
-When the Chair speaks during a debate, any Member speaking at the time must stop and sit down.
+When the Chair speaks during a debate, any Member speaking at the time must stop and sit down if stood.
 The meeting must be silent. - 27.32.3 Member not to be Heard Further.
 If a Member persistently disregards the ruling of the Chair by behaving improperly or offensively or deliberately obstructs business, the Chair may move that the Member be not heard further.
 If seconded, the motion will be voted on without discussion. - 27.32.4 Member to Leave the Meeting.
 If the Member continues to behave improperly after such a motion is carried, the Chair may move that either the Member leaves the meeting or that the meeting is adjourned for a specified period.
 If seconded, the motion will be voted on without discussion. - 27.32.5 General Disturbance.
 If there is a general disturbance making orderly business impossible, the Chair may adjourn the meeting for as long as they think necessary.